akrzemi1/__sandbox__/string_view_ctor.md

 4. The vendor's implementation of the library component may use a replacement value which is valid when an original value is invalid.
 This is what the libstdc++ implementation of `std::string_view` does when you pass null pointer to the constructor: it initializes to `{nullptr 0}`.
 5. You can switch between any of the above based on compiler switches and macro definitions.
 Vendors can offer different modes in which their implementation of the Standard library operates.
 In particular for unit-test builds you can configure the `std::string_view`'s constructor to report unit-test as failed, and then proceed with the zero-sized string value.

 These all options are possible only because the Standard leaves undefined what happens.
-They may not sound like an option if one thinks, "the Standard is my allay, the compiler vendor is my enemy", but if you trust your platform and tools the picture is completely different.
+They may not sound like an option if one thinks, "the Standard is my ally, the compiler vendor is my enemy", but if you trust your platform and tools the picture is completely different.
 In particular this, flexibility means that if Abseil Authors want to implement "go with default-constructed `string_view` upon null pointer" in their implementation of `std::string_view`, that is also a standard-conformant implementation.

 But all these options will suddenly be gone if the Standard suddenly defines the behavior to only one right solution.
 Such one solution cannot serve the entire community.